 Friday, March 27, 2026

-01 — How GROUP BY works
+1. How GROUP BY Works

-GROUP BY collapses multiple rows that share the same value in the grouping column into a single summary row.
-Once rows are grouped, you can apply aggregate functions to each group separately.
+GROUP BY collapses multiple rows that share the same value in the grouping column(s) into a single summary row.
+Aggregate functions are then applied to each group.

 SELECT COUNT(*), AVG(salary)